Thursday, February 4, 2016

 I saw spray of steam and smoke coming from the kid’s car (I call him a kid because he had two big Kicker sub woofers in his back seat and a thin build).
 The other car was 100 feet down in the ditch on the right side of the northbound lane… Each car had to have been nearing 80 mph, with a total force of 150+mph when they hit each other.

 I put on my flashers and hopped out of my car - grabbing my small first aid kit, and a two foot 3/8 driver extension I had in my trunk… Both items were not the tools for the job.
 The first aid kit had burn ointment and band aides, the socket extension bent like a boomerang when I tried to use it to pry open the driver’s door.

-The kid was sideways in his seat, with his back to the driver’s door, airbag deployed and seat slammed forward.
-He was breathing labored… then that stopped.
+The kid was unconscious and sideways in his seat, with his back to the driver’s door, airbag deployed and seat slammed forward.
+His breathing was labored… then that stopped.
 I put my hand on his neck to check for a pulse.
 I couldn’t feel any.
 THEN he took a deep labored breath.
 I could tell he was broken up inside.
 No blood anywhere.

 I had no idea if it would be.

 With three of us working on the door - we couldn’t get it open.
 I jumped around to the other side of the car and was able to release the driver’s seat slider, so his chest was off the steering wheel.
 Nothing else would budge… not the seat angle lever or door.
 He was stuck until the real Emergency Responders arrived.
 I prayed the car wouldn’t burst into flames.

 More commuters trotted up on the scene.
 I knew I was at the limit of my abilities.
 As I returned to my car I saw the other car down in the ditch.
 The folks viewing that vehicle were just standing there… it must have been obviously a futile situation.
 I continued to my car to move it out of the way for the Police, Fire and Ambulances.